OSGeo/OSGeoLive-doc/doc/quickstart/otb_quickstart.rst

 OTB in QGis
 ================================================================================

-The same set of OTB applications can also be used from the Processing -> Toolbox menu in QGis.
+The same set of OTB applications can also be used from the :menuselection:`Processing --> Toolbox` menu in QGis.
 The applications are sorted by tag.

   .. image:: /images/projects/otb/otb-processing-qgis.png